tc39/notes/es9/2018-05/may-23.md

 DD: We're getting into [Google] NDA territory, but I would not claim that that is impossible.

 MM: I'm not within Google's NDA information anymore.
 But I was until recently and there was no such contrary information then.
 It's impossible to argue about things that we cannot talk about.
-It's like the national security stance of “If you knew what I know, then you'd agree with me.”
+It's like the national security stance of "If you knew what I know, then you'd agree with me."

 WH: How important is security to us?
 Looking around the room, most people here tuned out during the presentation.
 I find that disappointing.
 Separately, what is the takeaway from this?
 Are you proposing something concrete?

 MM: The concrete thing is that we create a system where we can link in transformational libraries, where the libraries can be restricted from I/O, corrupting builtins, etc. We've known how to mitigate these for a long time, and one of the benefits of the proposals we'll examine later.

 MSL: Spectre is a major concern for confidentiality.
-Programming languages that attempt to improve integrity or ?? but we shouldn't try to … For mechanisms whose goal is to improve confidentiality, I don't think you can make that argument.
+Programming languages that attempt to improve integrity or ?? but we shouldn't try to ...
+For mechanisms whose goal is to improve confidentiality, I don't think you can make that argument.

 DD: The history of sandboxing, the things that sandboxing prevents.